 The university’s stated goal of higher retention says a lot.
 Rather than encouraging students to seriously consider their goals and their reasons for attending college, Nebraska-Omaha would rather hold onto the students, keep them paying tuition, and let them figure it out as they pay.

 Is that really helpful?

 Ascend is a program for students who know what they want to study and for those who don’t.
 Ascend students explore their interests by gaining real-world experience in fields that interest them, not by taking hypothetical college classes.
-All the while, they’re earning college credit, receiving Christian leadership training, attending live student events, learning from monthly expert-led webinars, and plugging into a strong community and professional network.
+All the while, they earn college credit, receive Christian leadership training, attend live student events, learn from monthly expert-led webinars, and plug into a strong community and professional network.
 Learn more today before enrollment closes on June 30, 2022.